Geljado/ATK-UI/README.md

 # ATK-UI
-An simple ui extension for the Asobo-Tool-Kit by widberg
+An UI extension for the Asobo-Tool-Kit by Widberg

 ## Requirements
 - [Python3](https://www.python.org/)